visuellverstehen/statamic-plausible/README.md

 ## Install addon

-There are two ways to install the Classify addon.
+There are two ways to install the Plausibe addon.

 ### Control panel

-Install Classify from the `Tools > Addons` section of your control panel.
+Install Plausible from the `Tools > Addons` section of your control panel.

 ### Composer

-Install Classify via composer:
+Install Plausible via composer:

 ```bash
 composer require visuellverstehen/statamic-plausible